-Some commenters recommended that the proposed rule change require disclosure of fund expenses as calculated in Item 9 of Form N-1A, rather than Item 3.11 Item 3 establishes the standards for calculating fees and expenses for purposes of the prospectus fee table, while Item 9 imposes the standards for calculation of fees and expenses for purpose of shareholder reports.
-The principal difference between the two forms of calculation is that the expenses calculated under Item 3 generally may not reflect the effect of fee waivers and expense reimbursements, while those calculated according to Item 9 may reflect these waivers and reimbursements.
-The prospective purchaser is better informed with disclosure of fees and expenses that do not reflect fee waivers and expense reimbursements, which may be subject to future termination.
-Consequently, NASD has amended the proposed rule change to require fee and expense disclosure derived from the most recent prospectus.12
+Some commenters recommended that the proposed rule change require disclosure of fund expenses as calculated in Item 9 of Form N-1A, rather than Item 3.
+Item 3 establishes the standards for calculating fees and expenses for purposes of the prospectus fee table, while Item 9 imposes the standards for calculation of fees and expenses for purpose of shareholder reports.
+The principal difference between the two forms of calculation is that the expenses calculated under Item 3 may not reflect the effect of fee waivers and expense reimbursements that are subject to termination, while those calculated according to Item 9 may reflect these waivers and reimbursements.
+The prospective purchaser is better informed with disclosure of fees and expenses that do not reflect fee waivers and expense reimbursements that are subject to termination.
+Consequently, NASD has amended the proposed rule change to require fee and expense disclosure derived from the most recent prospectus.
+In Item 3 establishes the standards of the proposed rule change to require fee and expense disclosure derived from the most recent prospectus.